Tonks89/RoboND-Rover-Project/writeup.md

 After recording a series of images with the rover in "training" mode, an image processing pipeline was designed.
 The purpose of this pipeline was to extract useful information from the robot's sensors to guide it during autonomous navigation.
 To do this, the following operations were used and tested: Perspective transform, color thresholding, noise reduction and coordinate transformations.

-#### 1. Perspective transform (provided): To transform the images from the robot's point of view to top-down view.
+#### 1. Perspective transform (provided): To transform the images from the robot's point of view to a top-down view.

 #### 2. Color thresholding (modified): To detect the navigable terrain, obstacles, and rock samples of interest.

 The navigable terrain is represented by the lightest color in the scene.
 Therefore, all the pixels above the suggested RGB threshold (160, 160, 160) were classified as navigable terrain.

 On the other hand, obstacles are represented by the darkest colors in the scene.
 Thus, an upper and lower RGB thresholded were used for detection.
 The upper threshold was the same as above (160, 160, 160), while the lower threshold was set to (0,0,0) to avoid classifying black pixels as obstacles.
-Such pixels are a result of the perspective transform and are do not represent objects in the scene.
+Such pixels are a result of the perspective transform and do not represent objects in the scene.

 Finally, the yellow rock samples were detected by converting the images into the [LAB color space](https://en.wikipedia.org/wiki/Lab_color_space) and then applying a threshold.
 This color space describes colors using 3 channels: L (lightness), a (green-red), b (blue-yellow).
-The b-channel was used with a positive/high threshold (165,255) to detect yellow objects in the scene.
+The b-channel was used with a positive/high threshold (165, 255) to detect yellow objects in the scene.
 This approach was chosen because it is not sensitive to lighting conditions, as it separates lightness from the colors themselves, resulting in a more robust detection.

 ``` python
     # convert from RGB to LAB